spilgames/job-runner/README.rst

 * Markdown support for job descriptions was added.
 * Scheduled runs are now displayed in the job details.
 * Improve performance by increasing the default API page-size to 200.
+* Show the user a warning when there are no projects.

 v3.1.0